 Some pros and cons of the Chrysler Pacifica:

 - The rear seats disconnect and fold down, so you’re free to adjust and change the interior however you’d like to.
-Since the brackets are flush with the bottom, you don’t have to remove them at all.
+You don’t have to remove the seats and take them entirely out of the van to have a flat floor.

 - There’s even a side storage area that fits into the rear of the vehicle to store small tools and camping equipment.